Juniper Networks, Inc. (JNPR) CEO Rami Rahim Presents at 48th Annual Cowen and Company 2020 Virtual Technology, Media & Telecom Conference (Transcript)

 Okay.
 Thanks for asking the question.
 I'm actually glad you asked because I think it's an important thing for our investors to understand.
 You mentioned one element that has impacted our routing share which is around access and aggregation because rounding tends to be a big complicated space that includes many different use cases.
 Some routing applications are actually more like switching applications in the wide area etcetera and it's hard to dissect it all and to understand it all.

 Juniper's legacy our pedigree has been in core routing and edge routing and less so in access and aggregation.
 And as I just mentioned earlier, the spending has been more robust in access and aggregation.
 And quite frankly this is an area that's more evolving for us.
-So we need to build our portfolio there in order to capture that opportunity.
+So, we need to build our portfolio there in order to capture that opportunity.
 And we're slowly but surely doing that and as we do so we're definitely seeing the opportunity.
 We're seeing that the RFPs we're getting invited to more and more opportunities to compete in that space.

 We I don't think have lost any footprint in core and edge.
 I think our footprint remains intact with telcos' in those domains.
 But there's a couple of other elements that might be lesser understood by our investors.
 One area that I think we have not done a good enough job at that with -- is now starting to change is diversifying our presence in the telco space beyond Tier 1 customers that typically are in the U.S. and in Western Europe that has been our stronghold.